Constellation Shaping under Phase Noise Impairment for Sub-THz Communications

 We focus on the constraints of the problem in \eqref{optimization_problem}.
 The conditions \eqref{const_energy_condition}, \eqref{const_mean_condition} are implicitly enforced by the model for the constellation.
 The power characteristics of the waveform depends on the distribution of the constellation points as well as the pulse shaping filters.
 Here we use root-raised cosine (RRC) filters as the transmit and receive filters.
 Note that phase noise does not change the power of the transmit signal since it distorts only the phase.
 The PAPR is best described in a probabilistic sense \cite{PAPR} as,

-The peak to average power ratio in its conventional meaning can be obtained by setting $\delta_{p} = 0$.
+The PAPR in its conventional meaning can be obtained by setting $\delta_{p} = 0$.
 In the PAPR constraint in \eqref{papr_constraint}, we aim to have $\text{PAPR}(\mathcal{C}) \leq \epsilon_P$, which means we ensure that the threshold $\nu $ is our desired PAPR $\epsilon_p$, which can be equivalently expressed as,

 where the expectation is over the transmit signal $\mathbf{\hat{s}}(n)$.
 Therefore the PAPR constraint, $\Psi$ can be computed by Monte Carlo sampling of the transmit signal $\mathbf{\hat{s}}(n)$ during training as,